Disulfiram: History

 The synthesis of disulfiram, originally known as tetraethylthiuram disulfide, was first reported in 1881.
 By around 1900, it was introduced to the industrial process of sulfur vulcanization of rubber and became widely used.
-In 1937 a rubber factory doctor in the US published a paper noting that workers exposed to disulfiram had negative reactions to alcohol and could be used as a drug for alcoholism; the effects were also noticed in workers at a Swedish rubber boot factory.
+In 1937, a plant physician in the American rubber industry described adverse reactions to alcohol in workers exposed to tetramethylthiuram monosulfide and disulfide, and proposed that this effect of disulfiram and related compounds might lead to "the cure for alcoholism"; the effect was also noticed in workers at a Swedish rubber boot factory.

 In the early 1940s it had been tested as a treatment for scabies, a parasitic skin infection, as well as intestinal worms.